REO Appraisals in Riverside County

 Real Estate in foreclosure and houses that have reverted to the bank's holding bring forth various appraisal difficulties.

 When dealing with a home in foreclosure, it's important to know the difference between fair market worth and "quick disposition" value to evaluate your potential charge-off liability.
 The professionals at Young Real Estate Appraisals can provide both snapshots of fair market value for our mortgage servicing clients, in addition to "quick sale" forecasts that take into consideration your time line.

-We have the training to work with the unique dynamics of a foreclosure appraisal.
-Contact Young Real Estate Appraisals for a company you can rely on.
+You need a company with the experience to deal with the specific dynamics of a foreclosure appraisal.
+Contact Young Real Estate Appraisals for a company you can trust.

-You will be interested in an expeditious disposition if the home has returned to Real Estate Owned.
-So you need to know about and review three values: as-is, as repaired, and "quick sale."
-These correspond to the value of the house without any repairs done to it, with the work necessary to make the home marketable at full market value corresponding with competing houses in the neighborhood, and, somewhere in the middle, with minor investment in repairs - selling the property quickly, seemingly as a "fixer-upper".
-Again, we understand your urgency and the specific circumstances of an REO house, as well as the special data you will need -- competing listings, neighborhood trends, and the like.
-You can count on Young Real Estate Appraisals to handle the task of your REO professionally and efficiently.
+You'll be interested in an expeditious disposition if the property has returned to Real Estate Owned.
+So you may want to know and examine three values: as-is, as repaired, and "quick sale."
+These symbolize the value of the property without any repairs done to it, with the repairs required to make the home marketable at full market value commensurate with the other real estate in the neighborhood, and, somewhere in between, with minor investment in repairs - selling the property quickly, most likely as a "fixer-upper".
+Again, we understand your timeline and the unique situation of an REO house, as well as the special data you'll need -- competing listings, market trends, and so forth.
+You can bank on Young Real Estate Appraisals to handle the task of your bank owned property professionally and efficiently.
 Contact us today.